vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Friday 2025-09-05, I did at-home jogging for a mix of scheduling reasons and the temperature increasing outdoors by the time I was ready to go jogging.

+## 2025-09-07 and 2025-09-08: at-home jogging

+On Sunday 2025-09-07 and Monday 2025-09-08, I did at-home jogging.
+On Sunday, the reason was that it had already gotten hot by the time I was ready to go jogging.
+On Monday, the reason was that I was multiplexing with meetings and other work obligations.